learnk8s/learnk8s.io/src/allocatable-resources/content.md

 |     32    |              420             |
 |     64    |              740             |

-The values are slightly higher than their counterparts in EKS and GKE, but still modest.
+The values are slightly higher than their counterparts but still modest.

-Overall, CPU and memory reserved for AKS are remarkably similar to GKE.
+Overall, CPU and memory reserved for AKS are remarkably similar to Google Kubernetes Engine (GKE).

 _There's one departure, though._

-**The hard eviction threshold in GKE is 100MB, but a staggering 750MiB in AKS.**
+**The hard eviction threshold in Google and Amazon's offering is 100MB, but a staggering 750MiB in AKS.**

 Let's have a look at a D3 v2 instance that has 8GiB of memory and 2 vCPU.